treevar/CS354-LCS/README.md

 ## Approaches
 ### Calculate all possible subsequences and check (2^n)
 [Source](./lcs_bad.cpp)\
-For every character in string a we either keep the character or drop it. \
+First we remove characters that re not common among strings For every character in string a we either keep the character or drop it. \
 We do this for every char and then for every char in the resulting subsequences.\
 This results in a 2^n runtime where n = min(len(a), len(b))